elementor/wp2static-addon-cloudflare-workers/README.txt

 License: Unlicense
 License URI: http://unlicense.org

-Adds CloudFlare Workers as a deployment option for WP2Static.
+Adds Cloudflare Workers as a deployment option for WP2Static.

 == Description ==

-Take advantage of the CloudFlare Workers to host your WordPress powered static website.
+Take advantage of the Cloudflare Workers to host your WordPress powered static website.

 == Installation ==